Have you ever noticed how people have the curious ability to take something simple and make it horrendously complicated?

 As a result, keto strips can kill your enthusiasm just at the point when your body is really starting to ramp up for fat-loss.
 Once you have made the switch to a fat-burning energy system, your body will rely on a specific ketone – beta-hydroxybutyrate – as its min fuel source.

 But keto strips don’t measure for beta-hydroxybutyrate.
-During the change over process, the body relies on the ketone acetoacetate, which is the ketone body that is measured in urine.
+During the change-over process, the body relies on ketone acetoacetate, which is the ketone body that is measured in urine.

 Then, as ketones become your primary source of fuel, acetoacetate gets converted to beta-hydroxybutyrate.
 The result is that your kept strips will no longer turn to the magic purple and you will stress that you are doing something wrong!

 The bottom line here is to stop using keto strips after the first month.
 Just stick to the game plan – very low carb, moderate protein and high fat – and you WILL remain in keto.